KristofferTroncoso/rheastagram/src/kanban.md

 * Make one custom S3Image component and replace all the other ones i have.
 * add search feature or remove searchbar
 * when deleting a post, should it delete all comments and likes associated with it?
+* try having one dynamodb table instead of 4 separate ones? see if that's possible?
+* try deploying to either amplify console or to s3 and cloudfront

 # In Progress